Ekiti Decides 2026: The Upsides, Challenges, and Risks in the Governorship Election

 On the surface, the atmosphere appears calm, but beneath it lies deep political tension in the state.
 A total of 1,059,360 registered voters, 51.2 per cent female and 48.8 per cent male, are set to choose the next governor.
 Will voters retain the incumbent or opt for a new face?
 The next 72 hours will determine whether the state sees continuity or a change in leadership.

-Thirteen candidates from different political parties have been cleared to contest the election.
+Fourteen candidates from different political parties have been cleared to contest the election.

 There is a sense of unease over what may happen when voters go to the polls on Saturday, June 20.
 Lobbying, political bargaining and behind-the-scenes withdrawals are shaping the race.
 Rather than ideology, manifestos, programmes or policies, longstanding myths and beliefs appear to be influencing voter opinion.
 Some people within and outside the state are of the opinion that this Saturday’s governorship election in Ekiti State is a done deal.
 But in politics, it is not over until it is over.